hmrc/file-upload-frontend/README.md

 - The URL must begin with https (can be dissabled on local instance).
 - The URL must be to a valid tax domain.
-- The URL decorattion will be sanitized (no request parameters and anchors).
+- The URL decoration will be sanitized (no request parameters and anchors).
 - both redirection urls are not required.

 Response: 301 on any redirection